SurveyCompo/surveycompo-doc/docs/data-model.md

 | `DropdownPresetEnum` | Dropdown Option Presets   | YEARS, MONTHS, MONTHS_SHORT, WEEK_DAYS, WEEK_DAYS_SHORT, MONTH_DAYS, COUNTRIES                                                             |
 | `TextInputTypeEnum`  | Text Input Value          | EMAIL, NUMBER, DATE, DATETIME, TIME, TEXT                                                                                                  |
 | `ValidationTypeEnum` | Types of Validation Rules | REQUIRED, NUMERIC, INTEGER, MIN_LENGTH, MAX_LENGTH, MIN_VALUE, MAX_VALUE, MIN_SELECTION, MAX_SELECTION, EMAIL, URL, DOMAIN, EQUALS, REGEX. |

+!!! tip "Tip"

+    As you can see, most of the enum values are in uppercase.
+Actually these values are case-insensitive in general.
+However, it is recommended to use them in uppercase for consistency.